So, You Want to Become a Professional Dog Trainer

 Train.
 Read.
 Read more.
 Watch videos.
 Attend seminars.
 Find a mentor.

+Volunteer your time.
 Get your hands on as many breeds and breed types as you can.
 Volunteer at your local shelter walking shelter dogs.
 Get a good working knowledge of basic canine behavior.
 Study dog body language and communication.
 What is good temperament -and poor temperament?
 Learn about how YOUR body language affects dogs.
-You will come in contact with hyper dogs, worried dogs, defensive dogs and laid back dogs.
+You will come in contact with hyper dogs, worried dogs, defensive dogs and laid-back dogs.
 You will handle each differently.
 Your safety and the safety of the people you work with depends on your knowledge and experience.
 You must be able to instruct pet owners on the finer points of understanding how to communicate and read their own dogs' body language.
-Attend the "What is My Dog Saying" lecture offered at DITR.
+Study the "What is My Dog Saying" Powerpoint presentation.

 Understand Learning Theory.